AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 ### Run tests

-Before running test, you'll have to configure the tests environment, we usually use a different database to launch unittests as some test may depends on some expected demo data that we don't want to alter while testing manually!
+Before running tests, you'll have to configure the tests environment, we usually use a different database to launch unittests as some tests may depend on some expected demo data that we don't want to alter while testing manually!

 ```bash